gerritvdm/eDivorce/openshift/README.md

 # How to Access OpenShift for eDivorce

 ## Web UI
-- Login to https://console.pathfinder.gov.bc.ca:8443; you'll be prompted for GitHub authorization.
+- Login to https://console.apps.silver.devops.gov.bc.ca/k8s/cluster/projects; you'll be prompted for GitHub authorization.
 You must be part of the BCDevOps Github organization, and you must have access to the eDivorce projects.

 ## Command-line (```oc```) tools
-- Copy command line login string from https://console.pathfinder.gov.bc.ca:8443/console/command-line.
-It will look like ```oc login https://console.pathfinder.gov.bc.ca:8443 --token=xtyz123xtyz123xtyz123xtyz123```
+- Copy command line login string from https://oauth-openshift.apps.silver.devops.gov.bc.ca/oauth/token/display.
+It will look like ```oc login --token=<token> --server=https://api.silver.devops.gov.bc.ca:6443```
 - Paste the login string into a terminal session.
 You are no authenticated against OpenShift and will be able to execute ```oc``` commands. ```oc -h``` provides a summary of available commands.

 # Tips